Gizra/Gizra-Way-Book/what_does_a_gizra_developer_look_like.md

 * Get out of the comfort zone - open to try new things, take on extra responsibility.
 Dare to make mistakes, this is a great opportunity to learn and grow.

+* Solving problems - not only find problems, also make effort to find a solution for them.

 * Team lead / Account manager / Trainer - give real and significant feedback